-By serving the Notice of Application for Increased Penalty, the Crown is able to rely on a previous conviction in support of a mandatory minimum jail term.
+By serving the Notice of Application for Increased Penalty, the Crown is able to rely on a previous conviction in support of a mandatory minimum jail term and lengthier driving prohibitions.

-Finally, a 90-day administrative licence suspension and a computer print out of the intoxilyzer readings and/or the breath certificates are often served at the time a person is charged.
+Finally, a 90-day administrative licence suspension, the breath certificate and a computer print out of the intoxilyzer readings are usually servedon the accused at the time he or she is charged.

 The above paperwork which is provided to or served upon an accused, is only the "tip of the iceberg".
-In order to properly process an impaired driving or exceed charge, the police must prepare extensive and detailed paperwork, criminal information, summary of incident, detailed police and civilian witness statements, detailed police notebooks, a Certificate of Analysis and an Alcohol Influence Report.
-Most larger police forces now also videotape the breath test procedure at the police station.
-This package of paperwork is known as "disclosure".
+In order to properly process an impaired driving or exceed charge, the police must prepare extensive and detailed paperwork, inluding criminal information, summary of incident, detailed police and civilian witness statements, detailed police notebooks, a Certificate of Analysis and an Alcohol Influence Report.
+Most police forces now also videotape the breath test procedure and the cell and hallway video at the police station.
+This package of paperwork and videotapes is known as "disclosure".

-Once Kruse Law Firm has been retained, one of our Ontario DUI attorneys will order disclosure from the Crown Attorney and receive the extensive paperwork and documentation, which the police should have filled out in and around the time of the arrest.
-Most Crown Attorneys offices across the Province strive to provide the initial disclosure package to defence counsel by the date of the accused’s first appearance.
+Once Kruse Law Firm has been retained, one of our Ontario DUI attorneys will immediately order disclosure from the Crown Attorney and receive the extensive paperwork and documentation, which the police should have filled out in and around the time of the arrest.
+Most Crown Attorneys offices across Ontario strive to provide the initial disclosure package to defence counsel no later than the date of the accused’s first appearance.
+There is often missing disclosure in the initial package which defence counsel will have to order from the crown.

 In most jurisdictions, there is an initial ‘intake’ or court ‘remand’ process of approximately 3 months.
 During this 3-month period, there will be a first appearance in front of a Justice of the Peace, in the Ontario Court of Justice.
 This first appearance will usually be followed by multiple court appearances in front of a Justice of the Peace.